| What

 such as amniotic fluid and blood involved, the mess

 assume.
-Instructions are given prenatally on how
+Instructions are usually given prenatally on how

 to make up a bed so that the mattress stays clean,